SeanTPurvis/scout/README.md

 # scout
-Project for collecting sensor data from internet enabled devices.
+Project for collecting sensor data from internet connected devices.